iPhone is Disabled? 3 Effective Ways to Unlock It [2023]

 Shut Down an iPhone 5/4S/4/SE

 1. Put your iPhone in recovery mode.
-Before doing so, make sure you understand the correct button/button combo per your iPhone model. hold the button firmly and long enough until you go to next step.
+Before doing so, make sure you understand the correct button/button combo per your iPhone model. hold the button firmly and long enough until you go to the next step.

 • For an iPhone 8/8 Plus and all newer models (iPhone 13/12/11/Xs/Xr/X) use the Side button.